enricllagostera/altctrls-info/README.md

 - [Installation Required - Why you should build an arcade cabinet for your game.](https://gamasutra.com/blogs/AlexJohansson/20141230/233317/Installation_Required__Why_you_should_build_an_arcade_cabinet_for_your_game.php) - A great article about different challenges and factors involved in designing a custom cabinet for a game.
 Made by [Alex Johansson](https://alexvscoding.itch.io/).
 Price: Free.
 - [Make Your Own Slot Machine](http://www.underthepier.com/01_howtocoinmech.htm) - A guide on making coin-operated machines.
 Made by [Tim Hunkin](http://www.underthepier.com/index.htm).
 Price: Free.
 - [Queering Control(lers) Through Reflective Game Design Practices](http://gamestudies.org/1803/articles/marcotte) - A great article on how controls are key to changing the hegemonic status quo of mainstream game design, from a queer perspective together with critical design.
 Made by [Jess Marcotte](http://jeka.games).
 Price: Free.
 - [Videogames That Go Squish](http://v21.io/blog/universal-principles-of-digital-physical-game-design/) - A very insightful article about designing physical-digital games.
-Made by [George Buckenham](http://v21.io/).
+Made by [V Buckenham](http://v21.io/).
 Price: Free.

 ### Crafting